basecue/django-rest-test/README.md

     }
 ```

 This seems pretty big, but it creates **twelve** tests in one shot.
-Six tests for anonymous user same as first example and six for logged user.
+Six tests for anonymous user (same as first example) and six for logged user.

 ## Wildcards and uncertainity

 You can define expected output data with some level of uncertainty via wildcard.
 Python offers for it the Ellipsis object, which is represented by syntax construct `...`.

-### `...` in list
+### Ellipsis in list

 `...` in list means zero or more objects of any type.